 Price around: €450

-Another one of the most luxurious 5 star hotels in Venice, Hotel Londra Palace is a charming historic hotel located on Riva degli Schiavoni and close to Piazza San Marco.
+Another one of the best luxury 5 star hotels in Venice, Hotel Londra Palace is a charming historic hotel located on Riva degli Schiavoni and close to Piazza San Marco.
 Each of the 53 large rooms are uniquely decorated with different antique furnishings in the Biedermeier style.
-Hotel Londra Palace is also home to award-winning Do Leoni restaurant which specialises in modern Venetian cuisine which can be enjoyed on the beautiful outdoor terrace overlooking St Mark’s Basin.
+Hotel Londra Palace is also home to award-winning Do Leoni restaurant which specialises in modern Venetian cuisine – best enjoyed on the beautiful outdoor terrace overlooking St Mark’s Basin.

 Address: Riva degli Schiavoni 4171, Castello, 30122 Venezia